neams-th-coe/cardinal/doc/content/tutorials/restart_nek_moose.md

 !listing /tutorials/restart_nek_and_moose/read_from_checkpoints/cardinal_sub.i
   block=Problem

-# Restart MOOSE at time zero
+# Restart MOOSE time

-By default, NekRS will restart its simulation from time zero.
-The `start_time` in MOOSE needs to be set to zero in order for MOOSE to start at the same time as the NekRS simulation.
+The `start_time` for a NekRS simulation is defined on the `Executioner` block in the NekRS-wrapped input file.
+By default, the start time will be set to zero (though the solution will still be read from whatever data is provided in the `startFrom` parameter in the `.par` file).
+In order to properly continue a coupled MOOSE-NekRS simulation, you just need to set the `start_time` in the MOOSE input file to match what NekRS will use.
+For instance, if you keep the default behavior in NekRS of setting the time to zero, set the `start_time` in the coupled MOOSE file also to zero.

 !listing /tutorials/restart_nek_and_moose/read_from_checkpoints/cardinal_sub.i
   block=Executioner